University of Edinburgh logo British Antarctic Survey logo National Oceanographic Centre logo University of Leeds logo

 Will the interviews be face to face or online?

-Interviews for the current studentships will take place in early July 2023 and will take place online.
+Interviews for the current studentships will take place mid November 2023 will take place online.

 I would like some help with my application